-New Baby, New Life^{sTM}
+New Baby, New LifeTM

-New Baby, New LifeSM is a proactive care management program for all perinatal members and their newborns.
-We use several resources to identify pregnancies as early as possible.
-Sources of identification include, state enrollment files, claims data, and hospital census reports as well as provider and member self-referrals.
-Once pregnant members are identified, we act quickly to assess obstetrical risk and ensure appropriate levels of care management services to mitigate risk.
+New Baby, New LifeSM is a proactive case management program for all expectant mothers and their newborns that uses extensive methods to identify pregnant women as early in their pregnancy as possible through review of state enrollment files, claims data, hospital census reports, Availity and Notification of Pregnancy forms as well as provider and member self-referrals.
+Once pregnant members are identified, we act quickly to assess obstetrical risk and ensure appropriate levels of care and case management services to mitigate risk.

-Experienced care managers work with members and providers to establish a care plan for our highest risk pregnant members.
-They may also collaborate with community partners to facilitate connecting members to local and national agencies who can assist with services and support.
+Experienced case managers work with members and providers to establish a care plan for our highest risk pregnant members.
+Case managers collaborate with community agencies to ensure mothers have access to necessary services.

-When it comes to pregnancy, we are committed to healthy outcomes for our members and their babies.
-That is why we encourage all of our pregnant and postpartum members to take part in our New Baby, New Life program, a comprehensive program which offers:
+When it comes to our pregnant members, we are committed to keeping both mom and baby healthy.
+That's why we encourage all of our moms-to-be to take part in our New Baby, New LifeSM program a comprehensive case management and care coordination program offering:

-- Individualized, one-on-one complex care management support for highest risk members - Care coordination for those who may need a little extra support - Digital perinatal educational tools - Information on community resources - Incentives to encourage members to keep up with checkups - Proactive care coordination and complex care management support for parents of infants that are admitted to the neonatal intensive care unit (NICU).
+- Individualized, one-on-one case management support for women at the highest risk - Care coordination for moms who may need a little extra support - Educational materials and information on community resources - Incentives to keep up with prenatal and postpartum checkups and well-child visits after the baby is born